planavsky82/component-lib-platform/README.md

 ## Installation

-Run `npx @planit/design-system <your-project-name>` to install the project.
+Run `npx @planit/component-lib-platform <your-project-name>` to install the project.

 If you do not pass a project name, a default name will be provided.

 You may also provide an author name if you'd like:

-`npx @planit/design-system <your-project-name> <author-name>`
+`npx @planit/component-lib-platform <your-project-name> <author-name>`

 ## Documentation

-When the package is installed, a ***Get Started*** application will launch in your browser window with instructions on how to start building your design system platform.
+When the package is installed, a ***Get Started*** application will launch in your browser window with instructions on how to start building your component library platform.